nodejs/node/doc/api/child_process.markdown

 This is a special case of the `spawn()` functionality for spawning Node processes.
 In addition to having all the methods in a normal ChildProcess instance, the returned object has a communication channel built-in.
-Se `child.send(message, [sendHandle])` for details.
+See `child.send(message, [sendHandle])` for details.

 By default the spawned Node process will have the stdout, stderr associated